Smart Charge: Maximize Your EV Savings

 It’s no secret that Utah Clean Energy’s team are fans of electric vehicles (EVs), and for good reason!
 EVs require no gasoline, produce zero tailpipe emissions, and are cheaper to maintain compared to gas-powered cars.

-And it gets even better…two simple programs for Rocky Mountain Power customer scan help you charge smarter and save even more.
+And it gets even better…a simple program for Rocky Mountain Power customers can help you charge smarter and save even more.
 Learn more and enroll today.

 Earn up to $100 in bill credits by enrolling in Wattsmart® Drive.
 This program helps manage energy demand by temporarily pausing charging on eligible EVs for up to five minutes during peak hours—saving you money and reducing strain on the grid.